-The foregoing \$94 million (\$61 million, net of income tax) unfavorable change in other risks in direct and assumed variable annuity embedded derivatives reflected:
+The foregoing \$3.5 billion (\$2.3 billion, net of income tax) unfavorable change in other risks in direct and assumed variable annuity embedded derivatives reflected:

-- In-force changes and the cross effect of capital markets changes, - An increase in the risk margin adjustment, measuring policyholder behavior risks, which is also affected by market and interest rate changes, and - A combination of other factors, including reserve changes influenced by benefit features and policyholder behavior.
+- Updates to actuarial policyholder behavior assumptions within the valuation model.
+For details, see "- Actuarial Assumption Review." - An increase in the risk margin adjustment, measuring policyholder behavior risks, which was also affected by the actuarial assumption update, along with market and interest rate changes, and - A combination of other factors, including reserve changes influenced by benefit features and actual policyholder behavior.